The open, vendor-neutral AI maturity score.

 | 3 | Integrating | Deliberate practice in place.
 Evidence starting to accumulate. |

-| 4 | Calibrated | Practice measured, tuned, defensible to outside reviewers. |
+| 4 | Calibrating | Practice measured, tuned, defensible to outside reviewers. |

-| 5 | Engineered | Systematized.
+| 5 | Engineering | Systematized.
 Advancing the frontier, not catching up. |

 Reporting format